officialgazette/big-picture/README.md

 ${\color{red}----}$ **Note:** A description of the current API can be found at https://amtsblattportal.ch/docs/api.
 Information on the generic schema (referred as "Schema 2.0") can be found in the chapter [Publication Schema 2.0](https://amtsblattportal.ch/docs/api/#_publication_schema_2_0)

+### What do these artifacts do?
+1. The core system: The core system handles all matters relating to the publication of publications, including the creation via forms or API, the depiction of the publications and their sealing, all search and subscription functions, etc. Note: The sources of the core system can not be made available here.
+2. The publication configurator server
+3. The publication configurator
+4. The configuration files
+5. The temporary file store

 ## Why a standard?
 The growing number of official publications in the official gazette portal shows that the introduction of a standard that applies to all possible types of publications is unavoidable.
 Today, official gazettes are already structured using a uniform publication type catalog with standardized publication elements.
 Based on a predefined catalog, the tenant can choose which publication types with which elements he wants to use for his official gazette.